gsaeed/daggerfall-unity/Assets/Game/Mods/ReadMe.txt

+If you change inventory or trade windows - you need to recompile
+    inventory filter
+    inventory info filter
+    hidden map locations
+    limited gold shops

 This folder is the place for development files of Daggerfall Unity mods.
 Its content is not tracked by git for the core project.

 Each mod should be in a subfolder with an appropriate name, i.e. Mods/Example.